CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

    ![](media/cn18.png)

-1. On the **New migration project** pane, enter the following values and then select **Create and run activity (5)**:
+1. On the **New migration project** pane, enter the following values and then select **Create and run activity (5):**

     - Project name: `contoso (1)`

     - Source server type: `MongoDB (2)`

     - Target server type: `CosmosDB (MongoDB API) (3)`

     - Choose type of activity: `Offline data migration (4)`

       ![The screenshot shows the New migration project pane with values entered.](media/cn19.png  "New migration project pane")

-      >**Note**: The **Offline data migration** activity type is selected since you will be performing a one-time migration from MongoDB to Cosmos DB.
+      >**Note:** The **Offline data migration** activity type is selected since you will be performing a one-time migration from MongoDB to Cosmos DB.
 Also, the data in the database won't be updated during the migration.
 In a production scenario, you will want to choose the migration project activity type that best fits your solution requirements.

 1. On the **MongoDB to Azure Database for CosmosDB Offline Migration Wizard** pane, enter the following values for the **Select source** tab:

     - Mode: **Standard mode (1)**

     - Source server name: Enter the Private IP Address of the Build Agent VM that you have copied in **Task 2 step 2 (2)**.

     - Server port: `27017 (3)`

     - Require SSL: Unchecked **(4)**

     - Select **Next: Select target >> (5)**.

     > **Note:** Leave the **User Name** and **Password** blank as the MongoDB instance on the Build Agent VM for this lab does not have authentication turned on.
 The Azure Database Migration Service is connected to the same VNet as the Build Agent VM, so it's able to communicate within the VNet directly to the VM without exposing the MongoDB service to the Internet.
 In production scenarios, you should always have authentication enabled on MongoDB.